StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ### Show stream status

 The stream status command returns the aggregated stream latency and throughput metrics.
 This is helpful when debugging why a health check takes a long time to land on the expected topology elements.
 It will help diagnose if the frequency of data sent to StackState should be adjusted.
-The output contains a section `Errors for non-existing sub streams:` as some errors are only relevant when a sub stream could not be created, for example `StreamMissingSubStream`.
-Sub stream errors can be any of the documented [error messages](debug-health-sync.md#error-messages).
+The output contains a section `Errors for non-existing sub streams:` as some errors are only relevant when a substream could not be created, for example `StreamMissingSubStream`.
+Substream errors can be any of the documented [error messages](debug-health-sync.md#error-messages).

 {% tabs %}
 {% tab title="CLI: sts" %}